tenko/occmodel/occmodel/@docs/examples.rst

 combine and edit solid objects.

-Point and vectors passed to the geometry functions can be any valid python sequence of three numbers (Ref: Vector and Point classes)
+Point and vectors passed to the geometry functions can be any valid python sequence of three numbers.

 Edges
 =====